 Is Pregnancy Possible with Eisenmenger Syndrome?

-Pregnancy in individuals with such a syndrome is associated with high risks to both the mother & the baby.
+Pregnancy in individuals with such a syndrome has high risks to both the mother & the baby.
 The increased strain on the heart and the reduced ability to carry oxygen can lead to life-threatening complications.
-Therefore, pregnancy is generally not recommended for women with this syndrome, and they should consult with their healthcare providers about appropriate family planning options.
+Therefore, doctors do not recommend pregnancy for women with this syndrome.
+So, they should consult with their healthcare providers about appropriate family planning options.

 How to Take Care of Oneself If Someone Has This Syndrome?